55 Wall Street: Facade

 The facade of the original structure featured twelve massive Ionic columns on Wall Street, each a single block of granite from Quincy, Massachusetts.
 These columns are each 30.67 ft tall and measure 4 ft in diameter.
 Recessed behind this colonnade is a porch, as well as rectangular brass-framed window openings on the second and third stories.
 In the center of the second floor is a revolving door and two single doors beneath a brass double transom.
 The facade was originally topped by a frieze, according to lithographs published during the 19th century.
 The center of the frieze contained the inscription "Erected MDCCCXXXVIII" (1838 in Roman numerals) and was flanked by carved figures in classical robes.
 Above the center of the frieze was a sculpture of a woman holding a staff and accompanied by motifs of a cornucopia, an eagle, a globe with a branch, and a parcel.

 The 1900s renovation placed a second colonnade of Corinthian columns above the original facade.
 The Corinthian columns were made of granite sourced from Spruce Head, Maine, and Rockport, Massachusetts.
 In addition, some of the granite from the lower section of the building was reused in the upper colonnade.
-These columns measure 3.75 ft in diameter and their centers are spaced 14 ft apart.
-The upper colonnade has similar dimensions to the lower colonnade, though they have lighter proportions.
+These columns measure 3.75 ft in diameter, and their centers are spaced 14 ft apart.
+The upper colonnade has similar dimensions to the lower colonnade, though the upper colonnade's columns have lighter proportions.
 The arrangement of lighter Corinthian columns above heavier Ionic columns was in keeping with a principle of classical architecture.